xbeat/Machine-Learning/README.md

 Constructing a neural network using objects and arrays to establish the foundational building blocks of deep learning.
 This implementation focuses on creating a modular structure with layers, allowing flexible network configurations through weight matrices and bias vectors.

+## Enhancing Python Readability with Set-Based Membership Checks

+Introduction to Set-Based Membership Checks

+Set-based membership checking in Python provides a more elegant and performant alternative to multiple OR conditions.
+This fundamental technique leverages Python's built-in set data structure, which offers constant-time O(1) lookup operations, making it significantly faster than sequential comparisons.

 ## Detecting Anomalies and Outliers in Data

 Flag Outliers